ucb-cyarp/vitisTelemetryDash/README.md

 # vitisTelemetryDash
-A Web Based Telemetry Dashboard for Vitis Apps
+A Web Based Telemetry Dashboard for Laminar (previously Vitis) Apps

 ## Installation
 This application uses [Ploty Dash](https://plot.ly/dash), a python based dashboard framework.
 While Dash can be run under python 2 or 3, python 3 is required for this application.